 With a financial management philosophy that emphasizes ownership and accountability, Budget and Logistics provides guidance and assistance to each cost center manager in monitoring and evaluating their revenue and expenditure budgets throughout the year.
-Financial management responsibilities include the direction and coordination of the Sheriff’s Office annual budget process, accounts payable processing, purchasing, accounting, revenue and expenditure forecasting, and contract administration.
+Financial management responsibilities include the direction and coordination of the Sheriff’s Office annual budget process, accounts payable processing, purchasing, accounting, revenue and expenditure forecasting, contract and grant administration, and the oversight of inmate funds as well as Douglas County Sheriff’s Office and Douglas County Impact Unit seizure funds.

 The financial structure within the Sheriff’s Office coincides with the organizational structure and enables functional budgeting of both revenues and expenditures.